michael105/minilib/minicore/rinit/README.md

-rinit.shutdown scans and runs rc.shutdown.
+rinit.shutdown scans and runs rc.shutdown,
+as well as rc.runlevel/S\*